1ScratchfromScratch/SMASHKARTZ/README.md

-# SMASHKARTZ
+# STUDIES
-Its just smash karts fr
+Its just learning FR